 Lighten the Load

 No matter the PM role you choose to pursue, you can make your job easier by making decisions early to lighten the load of your engineering tasks.
-If your codebase calls for API integrations, one way to ensure a smooth product roadmap is through the use of a Kloudless Unified API.
+If your codebase calls for an API integration strategy, one way to ensure a smooth product roadmap is through the use of a Kloudless Unified API.
 Learning different APIs and the documentation behind them is an incredibly taxing job and can take your engineering team up to 6 months per connection.
 By leveraging a Unified API in your product, you can connect with as many popular categorical offerings as your users will need in the same amount of time it would take to build a single connection.
 Steps like these can be the difference between painful pivots or broken future functionality due to API updates.